 Everything listed above plus potential lengthy jail or prison sentence.

 It’s important for defendants to understand that they must defend themselves in two cases - the criminal case in court and the administrative case before the Missouri Department of Revenue.
-Contacting a St. Louis drunk driving defense lawyer as soon as possible after you are charged is critical to a proper defense against all of the charges and potential penalties.
+Contacting a St. Louis DWI attorney as soon as possible after you are charged is critical to a proper defense against all of the charges and potential penalties.

 The laws are complex and there are many complicating factors, including your previous criminal record.
 The law defines enhanced penalties for prior offenders, persistent offenders, aggravated offenders and chronic offenders, as well as those who are charged while under the legal drinking age of 21.
 In fact, those who are under legal drinking age face a legal limit of just .02 and may face suspension or revocation of their driving rights for being visibly intoxicated under the law, purchasing or attempting to purchase alcohol, or being in possession of intoxicating liquor.